Shutter by Ramona Emerson

 The character Rita, unlike the author Ramona, was troubled by the ghosts of those she photographed.
 In the case of the woman in the opening scene, she demanded Rita learn what happened to her and made Rita’s life miserable until she solved the murder.
 She even enlisted other victims to haunt Rita.

 That tale involving corrupt cops is one part of this book.
 The other, even more satisfying aspect is the connection between Rita and her grandmother.
 In the interview the author said her grandmother was taken from her family as a child to be stripped of her Indian culture.
 Though she lamented the loss of so much time from her family and culture, she valued the education and opportunities she had because of that experience.
-She returned to the reservation and lived there the rest of her life and was active in work to support the Navaho.
+She returned to the reservation and lived there the rest of her life and was active in work to support the Navajo.
 She would not allow Ramona to live with her on the reservation and forced her to be with her mother who lived in the nearby city so that the author would be in school.

-Beginning at the time of the 1918 pandemic, the Navaho took on the belief that talking about death was an invitation and strict rules relating to death were the norm.
+Beginning at the time of the 1918 pandemic, the Navajo took on the belief that talking about death was an invitation and strict rules relating to death were the norm.
 The author’s grandmother was concerned when her forensic photography work took her close to death scenes and had her send all the clothes she had on at the time to her to be washed.
 In the interview the author was asked if she was visited by ghosts; she said not until she wrote this book.

 Ramona Emerson, Shutter, Soho Crime, 2022, 312 pages (I listened to the audiobook).
 Available at the public library.